Computer Aided Design and Drafting

 Computer Aided Design and Drafting Majors

-Computer-aided design students start with principles of engineering, math, geometry, and AutoCAD, and progress to more complex applications like architecture, civil, mechanical, and additive manufacturing, to prepare for a variety of projects.
+CAD training prepares students with principles of engineering, math, geometry, and AutoCAD, and progress to more complex applications like architecture, civil, mechanical, and additive manufacturing, to prepare for a variety of projects.